AllYourBot/hostedgpt/README.md

 - `MICROSOFT_GRAPH_AUTH_CLIENT_ID` - Microsoft Graph OAuth client ID
 - `MICROSOFT_GRAPH_AUTH_CLIENT_SECRET` - Microsoft Graph OAuth client secret
 - `MICROSOFT_GRAPH_SCOPE` - Space separated list of scopes to request.
-This defaults to `openid profile email offline_access user.read`.
+This defaults to `openid profile email offline_access user.read mailboxsettings.read`.

+Users will need to have setup their full name in their Microsoft account before they can use this authentication method, via <https://profile.live.com/>, otherwise they will see a login/registration error like "First name can't be blank and last name can't be blank".

+Users can remotely remove the connection between their Microsoft account and HostedGPT by going to <https://account.microsoft.com/privacy/app-access> and clicking "Don't Allow" on the corresponding application.
+However, this will not sign out the user from HostedGPT until the session expires.

 **Steps to set up:**